 A gospel song or scene, at a random Black church, that was clearly directed by a person who claps on the 1 and 3

 Let me…um…let’s just agree that there are different types of gospel music.
 And there are…uh…certain types of gospel music that…um…you know…require a kind of rhythm…that…uh…oh, how can I put this…..comes more naturally for people with more…melanin.
 We’re uh….we’re just gonna leave it there.

 A random Clark Sister playing a mom or themselves that are only there during the church scenes because clearly that’s what was specified in their contract.

 Dorinda and Karen and them ain’t about foolishness!
 Is their scene about Jesus?
 Do they get to call on the name of the Lord?
-Can they lay hands on the actor/character while executing a vocal run that can ONLY be done by a person that possesses Moss DNA?
-Nine times out of ten you’ll be looking at the screen later going, “How did they get Twinkie to do this?”
+Can they lay hands on the actor/character while executing a vocal run that can ONLY be done by a person with Moss DNA?
+Nine times out of ten, you’ll be looking at the screen later going, “How did they get Twinkie to do this?”

 A text on screen that denotes the passing of time that does not make mathematical sense.